 Long time Stillwater resident Jerry Davis died peacefully on Sunday, December 8, 2019, due to complications from a long battle with prostate cancer.

-To send flowers in memory of Jerry Leon Davis, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jerry Leon Davis, please visit our Heartfelt Sympathies Store.

 Please join family and friends of Jerry when we gather to celebrate his life at 2:00 p.m.
 Friday, December 13, at Highland Park United Methodist Church in Stillwater.